 According to the law, online harassment occurs when an individual willfully, maliciously, and repeatedly follows or willfully and maliciously harasses another individual, and who makes a credible threat with the intent to place that other individual in reasonable fear for his/her safety, or the safety of his/her immediate family.

 As this can be interpreted in an extremely broad manner, some common examples of online harassment include:

 - Sending manipulative, threatening, lewd, or harassing messages via an electronic medium;

 - Hacking into an individual’s online accounts, and changing the victim’s settings and passwords;

 - Creating false online accounts on social networking and dating sites, impersonating an individual, or attempting to establish contact with the individual by using a false persona;

-- Posting messages to online sites containing the individual’s personal information, such as home address, phone number, or other identifying information, or posting messages which can be derogatory, lewd, or controversial, some of which may result in a backlash to the individual according to internet fraud statistics;
+- Posting messages to online sites containing the individual’s personal information, such as a home address, phone number, or other identifying information, or posting messages which can be derogatory, lewd, or controversial, of which may result in a backlash to the individual according to internet fraud statistics;

 - Uploading unauthorized photographs or videos;